 What’s in This Chapter?

 Does real GDP measure happiness or standard of living?
 It helps if a country is productive and employment is high.
-However, a high GDP doesn’t mean that everyone in the country is happy.
+However, a high GDP doesn’t necessarily mean that everyone in the country is happy.
 Other factors beyond production play a role.
 The last section in this unit touches on “Gross National Happiness” and focuses on the relationship between GDP growth and quality of living.